czue/pegasus-docs/css/tailwind.md

 Because TailwindCSS only includes the styles found in your HTML / JavaScript files, you will need to actively rebuild your CSS files any time you add new styles/components to your templates.
-The easiest way to do this is by running:
+The easiest way to do this is by running (after installing Node packages):

 ```
 npm run dev-watch